vedp2003/AuctinSystem/README.md

   - Create and manage accounts for customer representatives.
   - Generate detailed sales reports:
     - Total earnings.
-    - Earnings by item, category, or user.
+    - Earnings per item, category, or user.
     - Best-selling items and highest-spending users.
+  - See/monitor all System Account Information
 - Customer representatives can:
   - Respond to user queries and assist with account or auction-related issues.
-  - Remove illegal or inappropriate auctions.
+  - Remove user-requested or illegal/inappropriate auctions.
+  - Delete requested bids.
+  - Modify user information (such as password).

+---

+## Key Functionalities
+### For Buyers
+- Place manual or automated bids.
+- Receive alerts about auctions of interest.
+- View auction history and personal participation details.

+### For Sellers
+- List items for sale with custom auction settings.
+- Monitor active auctions and bids.
+- Manage post-auction notifications for winning bids.

+### For Administrators
+- Manage customer representative accounts.
+- Monitor and moderate platform activity.
+- Generate comprehensive sales reports.

+### For Customer Representatives
-  - Reset user passwords.
+- Handle user queries and support.
+- Modify or delete bidding/auction entries.

 ---